Whitehouse112/Paintings-Detection/README.md

 ### Painting rectification
 Starting from contours found in previous point and considering one contour at a time:
-1. ApproxPolyDP
+1. Polygonal approximation (cv2.approxPolyDP)
-2. Hough Lines
+2. Find lines with Hough transform
-3. Find lines intersections
+3. Compute lines intersections
-4. K-means to find average vertices
+4. Average vertices with K-Means
 5. Order vertices
 6. Compute aspect-ratio
 7. Warp perspective